DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 # Encrypted JWT callout

 This directory contains the Java source code for
-Java callouts for Apigee Edge that performs Generates or Verifies encrypted JWT that use RSA encryption (RSA-OAEP or RSA-OAEP-256).
+Java callouts for Apigee that performs Generates or Verifies encrypted JWT that use RSA encryption (RSA-OAEP or RSA-OAEP-256).
+Also callouts that generate or verify JWE (JWE with non-JSON encrypted payloads).

 ## License